-- 2.2 For the purposes of Pt VI of the Housing Act 1996, a local authority allocates housing accommodation when it: - (i) selects a person to be a secure or introductory tenant of housing accommodation held by them; - (ii) nominates a person to be a secure or introductory tenant of housing accommodation held by another person; or, - (iii) nominates a person to be an assured tenant (including an assured shorthold tenant) of housing accommodation held by a private registered provider of social housing or registered social landlord.
+- 2.2 For the purposes of Pt VI of the Housing Act 1996, a local authority allocates housing accommodation when it: - (i) selects a person to be a secure or introductory contract holder of housing accommodation held by them; - (ii) nominates a person to be a secure or introductory contract holder of housing accommodation held by another person; - (iii) nominates a person to be an assured tenant (including an assured shorthold tenant) of housing accommodation held by a private registered provider of social housing or registered social landlord; - (iv) select a person to be a contract holder under a secure contract or an introductory standard contract of housing accommodation held by them, or - (v) nominate as person to be a contract holder under a secure contract of housing accommodation held by another person.

-Allocations to Existing Tenants & Other Exemptions From Part VI
+Allocations to Existing Contract Holders & Other Exemptions From Part VI

 - 2.3 Section 159(5) of the Housing Act 1996 provides that Pt VI of the same Act does not apply to allocations to existing secure tenants, unless the allocation is a transfer for which the tenant has applied.
 For example, Pt VI does not apply to transfers for management purposes (see paragraphs 8.2-8.4). - 2.4 Section 160 of the Housing Act 1996 sets out other exemptions from the provisions of Pt VI.
-In summary, these include succession; assignment; transfers as a result of family proceedings; conversion of an introductory tenancy to a secure tenancy; and those rehoused as a result of a compulsory purchase, or from a defective dwelling.
+In summary, these include succession; assignment; transfers as a result of family proceedings; conversion of an introductory standard contract to a secure contract; and those rehoused as a result of a compulsory purchase, or from a defective dwelling.